romgar/presentations/pypi_deployment/pypi_deployment.md

 # Summary

 - Create a GitHub repository with your package, a README and a setup.py file,
-- Activate Continuous Integration of this repository on TravisCI,
+- Activate Continuous Integration of this repository on Travis CI,
 - Create a .travis.yml, with a deploy section.
 - Generate secure password.
 - Well done !!!